open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method does not need to store all measurements it is given and MAY further sample beyond the `ExemplarFilter`.

 The "collect" method MUST return accumulated `Exemplar`s.
+Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded with.
+SDKs are free to decide whether "collect" should also reset internal storage for delta aggregation collection, or use a more optimal implementation.

 `Exemplar`s MUST retain the any attributes available in the measurement that are not preserved by aggregation or view configuration.
 Specifically, at a